EcoJulia/EcoSISTEM.jl/docs/src/HPC.md

 # Running on DiRAC

-In order to run Simulation.jl on DiRAC, it is first necessary to [request an account](https://safe.epcc.ed.ac.uk/dirac/) and then to request access to the `dc003` project.
+In order to run EcoSISTEM.jl on DiRAC, it is first necessary to [request an account](https://safe.epcc.ed.ac.uk/dirac/) and then to request access to the `dc003` project.
 Once that is granted, it is possible to log into the server via ssh at the address
 ```